We are delighted to share the great news that Fitzharrys has achieved a Good rating in all aspects of our work in our most recent inspection.

 There are some pointers as to how we can continue to develop and we are already on the case with these, continuing to stand out on the road to Outstanding.

-It’s great to have the many strengths of our school recognised so positively; I urge you to take time to read the report in full.
+It’s great to have the many strengths of our school recognised so positively; we urge you to take time to read the report in full.
 It matches the findings of our governor surveys and Ofsted parent view, but above all it reflects the day-to-day experience at our happy and successful school.

 A big thank you and congratulations to Fitzharrys’ students, staff and governors, who all deserve this great recognition.